- A digital transformation sounds great, but the execution is fraught with issues as you switch to a new security paradigm

 - Azure Active Directory is one tool that can alleviate this pain and enable your greater success

-What’s Holding you Back from a Digital Transformation?
+What’s Holding You Back from a Digital Transformation?

-Chief among the concerns for many businesses looking to modernizing their technology is their ability to do it securely.
+Chief among the concerns for many businesses looking to modernize their technology is their ability to do it securely.
 While it’s not necessarily efficient, you may have a system that does generally work right now, and while you’d love to operate and compete with a leading modern digital framework, the transition period looks like a massive risk.

 But one mistake in a similarly complicated upgrade could see reams of data leak out, destroying your reputation and dealing heavy damage to your business.
 In that light, you’ll bear the responsibility of the decision.